Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 warnings you might see.
 They also show you how to use Dart Editor's code completion help.

-Follow the instructions to transform the default helloworld command-line app, into this app:
+Follow along with the instructions as you transform the code for the default helloworld command-line app into this code:

 {% highlight dart %}
 import 'dart:html';